-As illustrated by the "Classification of Incidents" chart above, the majority of reported incidents involved:
+As illustrated by the "Classification of Incident" chart above, the majority of reported incidents involved:

-- Complaints Against Staff, including improper conduct, alleged excessive use of force, and staff/offender relationships.
-(29%) - Crimes vs. Persons, including battery on a law enforcement officer, battery on another inmate, sexual battery, and possession of a weapon.
-(18%) - Inmate Injuries or Deaths, which included suicide, suicide attempts, homicides, natural deaths, accidental deaths and injuries.
-(15%) - Recovery and Possession of Contraband.
-(12%)
+- Complaints against staff, which include improper conduct, alleged excessive use of force, and staff/offender relationships.
+(29%) - Crimes vs. Persons, which include battery on a law enforcement officer, battery on another inmate, sexual battery, and possession of a weapon.
+(18%) - Inmate injuries or Deaths, which included suicide, suicide attempts, homicides, natural deaths, accidental deaths and injuries.
+(13%) - Recovery and possession of contraband.
+(11%)